 Is there a timeline for what my child can expect as a Penn State student?

-Schedule changes are to be done in consultation with an adviser
+- Schedule changes should be done in consultation with an adviser

 Late Drop Deadline - Date determined per semester - check University Calendar

-Last chance to drop a course, which should be done in consultation with an adviser.
+- Last chance to late drop a course, which should be done in consultation with an adviser, financial aid, and your instructor

-October/November - Schedule classes for spring semester - date determined by student's credit count
+- Schedule classes for spring semester - date determined by student's credit count, including transfer and AP credits

 Last day of classes - date determined per semester